disruptiveplanets/AIME/code/sim/readme.md

 - Answered how mass comes into role in MOI (never used)
 - MOI rotates like a matrix
 - New torque matches old torque

-Not done:
 - All the numbers I assumed are real are actually real
-- New torque is in right direction
-- Check math